-But, don’t start changing all of your previous URLs. it is better to not change URLs as it can be confusing for Google as well as for your users.
+But, don’t start changing all of your previous URLs.
+It is better not to change URLs as it can be confusing for Google and your users.
 Therefore, it is probably better to start optimizing your URLs for your new content.
 However, if you have to change your current URLs to provide a better URL structure, don’t forget to do a proper 301 (permanent) redirect.

 Create Backlinks for your Website – Search Engine Optimization